 Application Forms must be completed and submitted online.
-In order to be considered, completed Application Forms and required documentation are to be submitted between February 21, 2024 and NEW April 22, 2024 at 8:00pm (ET).
+In order to be considered, completed Application Forms and required documentation are to be submitted via our online platform, between January 21, 2025, and February 28, 2025 at 8:00pm (ET).
 Please see Section B-2 for further details on the application process and how Application Forms will be reviewed.